 Shlomo bridges the depth of scientific inquiry with the breadth of cultural fluency—qualities that distinguish him as a natural leader in roles such as Chief Scientist.
 Trained across disciplines, he brings to bear an impressive academic trajectory spanning artificial intelligence, quantum physics, and military history.

-Currently engaged in a professional doctorate, his research centers on Defence and Strategic Studies at Missouri State University, Shlomo’s work delves deeply into the moral and ethical dimensions of warfare and human extinction-level nuclear events, a field that fuses science with ethics.
+His current research centers on Defence and Strategic Studies at Missouri State University, Shlomo’s work delves deeply into the moral and ethical dimensions of warfare and human extinction-level events, a field that fuses science with ethics.
 His earlier studies include advanced signal processing at Queen Mary University of London and quantum physics at the prestigious Johns Hopkins University.

 Beyond the technical, Shlomo is a linguist and cultural scholar.
 This multilingualism deepens his capacity to engage with complex global issues, from Middle Eastern history to Cold War strategy.
 He reads classical authors like Pushkin and Rumi, a testament to his engagement with both literary heritage and linguistic nuance.